King's Group: King’s College, The British School of Panama

+The school also houses a division of King's Training, which like its partner in Spain, offers adult training and coaching provision to businesses and individuals in Panama.

 King's Training, Panama

 While opening King's College, The British School of Panama, the Group also took the opportunity to establish an adult Training arm of the organisation.
 Aiming to optimise B2B resources, define strategies and deliver results.

 King's Group Academies

 In 2014 King's Group was granted permission from the Department for Education (DfE) in London to sponsor Academies and Free Schools in England.